Nicol: Who the hell is David Agnew?

 Nicol: Is his spacesuit made from Lego?

-Sue: I don’t see how this part of the ship fits in with the exterior we saw a minute ago.
+Sue: I don’t understand how this part of the ship fits with the exterior we saw a minute ago.
 They don’t match up.

 Sue: I can’t understand a single word he’s saying.

-Nicol: Bane made more sense than this guy.
+Nicol: Even Bane made more sense than this guy.